shuye2009/DMRichR/README.md

 BiocManager::install("ben-laufer/DMRichR")
 ```

-If you are running into installation errors with the package dependencies, make sure that you have the [latest version of bioconductor](https://www.bioconductor.org/install/) and R v4.1 installed. macOS users will have to install XQuartz [manually](https://www.xquartz.org) or through [Homebrew](https://brew.sh) using `brew install xquartz --cask`.
+If you are running into installation errors with the package dependencies, make sure that you have [bioconductor v3.16](https://www.bioconductor.org/install/) and R v4.2 installed. macOS users will have to install XQuartz [manually](https://www.xquartz.org) or through [Homebrew](https://brew.sh) using `brew install xquartz --cask`.

 ## Website Table of Contents
 1. [DMR Approach and Interpretation](https://ben-laufer.github.io/DMRichR/articles/DMRichR.html#dmr-approach-and-interpretation)